 Lung cancer is by far the number one leading cause of cancer deaths among both men and women.
 Surprisingly, as many as 20% of those are people have never smoked at all.
 According to the American Cancer Society, more people die of lung cancer each year than they do of colon cancer, breast cancer, and prostate cancer combined.
 Lung cancer can happen to anyone.
-Whether you’re young or old, a smoker or non-smoker, it’s important to be on the lookout for lung cancer symptoms.
+Whether you’re young or old, a smoker or a non-smoker, it’s important to be on the lookout for lung cancer symptoms.

-While most lung cancers do not cause symptoms until the cancer has become advanced, that is not the case with everyone.
+While most lung cancers do not cause symptoms until the cancer has become advanced, that is not the case for everyone.
 Early symptoms of lung cancer may include a slight cough or shortness of breath that typically becomes more severe as the cancer progresses.
 Treatment for lung cancer, like most cancers, is more likely to be effective if the cancer is diagnosed early.
-Because of that we recommend you contact your doctor if you are experiencing any of these lung cancer symptoms:
+Because of that, we recommend you contact your doctor if you are experiencing any of these lung cancer symptoms: